jonbenronron/Stapler/README.md

 If program is not able to find one, it will give you an error message.

 ### Future plans:
+- [ ] Object oriented approach.
+(Working with this at the moment.)
 - [ ] Split feature that allows user to split a page from pdf when needed.
 - [ ] Make it executable stapler.exe (windows) and stapler.app (mac).

 ### Known bugs:
 - [ ] Unmerged pdf-files can't be saved.
+(OO-approach will probably fix this issue.)